datajoint/element-calcium-imaging/README.md

 software.
 DataJoint Elements collectively standardize and automate data collection and analysis for neuroscience experiments.
 Each Element is a modular pipeline for data storage and processing with corresponding database tables that can be combined with other Elements to assemble a fully functional pipeline.
-This repository also provides a tutorial environment and notebook to learn the pipeline.
+This repository also provides a tutorial environment and notebooks to learn the pipeline.

 ## Experiment Flowchart